moham6839/Recommedation-System-Project/README.md

 # Data Source

-The data used for this project comes from a dataset called MovieLens, which has
+The data used for this project comes from a dataset called MovieLens, which contains data on links, tags, ratings and movies.
+For purposes of this project I will focus on ratings and movies.

+#